hpc-cofc/documentation/using-the-hpc/how-to-use/software/jupyter-notebooks/README.md

     - You will be prompted for a password unless you have SSH keys already set up. **Please note that you will not see any output if the connection is successful.
 Please keep the terminal alive and open your browser to access your notebook**
   - Point your browser to the URLs provided above
     - Eg.  http://127.0.0.1:10002/?token=7efb536faedf2e36e849cb39150f32300ad7ac9253ed7f01

-## Run on compute nodes interactively

-You need to run your production calculations on compute nodes by first starting an interactive session.